 The experience of a candidate before, during and after the recruitment process can play a significant part in how your business is perceived externally.

-The best talent is highly sought after, even if the employment market is flat, so it is vital that your organisation provides a positive experience for candidates applying for roles and throughout the entire recruitment process.
-This is the only way you will ensure that you secure the right people for your organisation.
+The best talent is always highly sought after, whether the employment market is flat or buoyant, so it is vital that your organisation provides a positive experience for candidates who are applying for roles and throughout the entire recruitment process.
+This is the best way you can ensure that you secure the right people for your organisation.

 Where you place your job ad and how it is presented plays a critical role in attracting the right talent.
 There is nothing worse than a vague job spec that is littered with typos.
 Indeed the description of the role is the biggest influencer on a candidate’s decision as to whether to apply.

-Many organisations use jobs boards, but experienced recruitment consultancies are still regarded as the most useful source of vacancies by professionals seeking new roles.
-It is important to choose your recruiter wisely - and preferably choose one that has genuine expertise in your sector, so they will be able to handpick the outstanding candidates and really test their knowledge in a preliminary interview.
+Most organisations use jobs boards and LinkedIn, but experienced recruitment consultancies are still regarded as the most useful source of vacancies by professionals seeking new roles.
+It is important to choose your recruiter wisely – and preferably choose one that has genuine expertise in your sector, so they will be able to handpick the outstanding candidates and really test their knowledge in a preliminary interview.

 Responding to applicants

-With employers and candidates increasingly using LinkedIn, it's tempting to get your job on your company page as soon as your vacancy is live.
-However as with job boards, it is pointless advertising your position and encouraging applicants if you don't have the capacity to respond to applications.
-It doesn't look good if you don't get back to them at all.
+It can be tempting to get your vacancy advertised on LinkedIn as soon as that resignation letter hits your desk.
+But it is a waste of everyone’s time to advertise your position and encourage applicants if you don’t have the capacity to respond to applications.
+It doesn’t look good if you don’t get back to them at all.

 Equally not letting unsuccessful candidates know that you’ll not be taking things further is both impolite and detrimental to your reputation.
 And it’s much better to send an automated rejection letter for unsuccessful applicants than no response at all.